jonelrelucio/ing-sw-2023-relucio-samr-sas-petruzzelli/src/main/java/model/README.md

 - Fix CommonGoalCardDeck

 ### Player
-- Add to controller Points calculator for Player
+- Add to controller a Points calculator for Player